makyo/writing/work/sawtooth/run-ragged/notes.md

 Afraid something got trapped in cabinets/closets/fridge/oven | Keeps checking, leaves cabinets open, etc | Locked in a cabinet as a kid by mom as drunken punishment
 Afraid of hitting someone while driving | can't drive or, later, ride in a car | Making sure others are alright (viz social anxiety below)
 Fur and claws being infected | Picking, cleaning, filing, getting infections because of, reinforces | Never being groomed enough for mom
-Husband and friends dying, relationship-rightness with Aiden | Checking on others, pestering Aiden about whether things are working | Having to make sure mom was okay, would be seen as ignoring/ungrateful if not
+Husband and friends dying, relationship-rightness with Aiden and Malina | Checking on others, pestering Aiden about whether things are working | Having to make sure mom was okay, would be seen as ignoring/ungrateful if not
 Other minor ones: doors latching, oven/stove being left on, lights off, being up to date with "federated feeds" (news, social) | checking | High anxiety